SE shimming - What is it? Why is it done? How is it done?

 this post on TSR to see detailed instructions with images on how this is done.

 The second type of objects used for shimming are (used) Schick injector blades.
 They are 38mm long and about as wide as the spine of an SE blade.
 They are 0.25mm thick, so you need to use two of them to achieve the desired thickness.
 Before you use them as a shim,

 I recommend that you dull the blades - don't blame me if you cut yourself if you don't.
 I run the edge across a knife sharpener several times, but you could use a brick, a coarse hone or sandpaper instead.
 You could use superglue to stick the two injector blades together for easier handling.

 If you have some Twin injector blades, you can just use one of them.
 They are twice as thick as normal injector blades, pretty much exactly 0.5mm.
-Both vintage NOS Schick Twin blades and modern Schick Twin blades from Japan (easily found on eBay) will do the trick.
+Both vintage NOS Schick Twin blades and modern Schick Twin blades from Japan (easily found on eBay, but quite expensive) will do the trick.
 If you have injector razors that can take Twin blades, you should get some anyway - they are fantastic blades.

 Another way of shimming modern GEM blades is to use a small rubber band.
 The rubber band in the following pictures is 1 inch long (when laid flat) and ¼ inch wide (rubber bands seem to be measured in inches).
 The blade with the rubber band is 2.19mm thick, which is slightly more than required, but it works.
 The rubber has the added advantage that it properly removes any blade chatter.
 One thing to keep in mind when using the rubber band shim is that the rubber band stops the blade from sliding around in the head, so you shouldn't rely on the spring in the head moving the blade towards the blade stops.
 Just make sure the blade is seated properly when closing the head.